ibrahimozdogan/react-native-survey/README.md

 // Above commands only when a new dependency is added

+// For iOS
-yarn ios --> for ios
+yarn ios

+// For android
-yarn android --> for android
+yarn android

 ```